josh-development/docs-v1/getting-started/migrating-from-enmap.md

 ## Step 1: Installation

-The TL;DR of the Installation page is that you just need to run `npm i josh@latest` or `yarn add josh@latest` in your project to get Josh itself.
+The TL;DR of the Installation page is that you just need to run `npm i @joshdb/core@latest` or `yarn add @joshdb/core@latest` in your project to get Josh itself.
 You can simply do this in your project folder, because we can do all this within that folder without losing any data.

 Then, you choose a provider and you install that, too, with its pre-requisites.
 In this example we're going for the SQLite provider, but the instructions should be identical for all of them except for the provider name.
-So in our case, with the windows-build-tools already installed \(because you're using Enmap, you have those already!\) we can just `npm i @josh-providers/sqlite` or `yarn add @josh-providers@sqlite` to add it.
+So in our case, with the windows-build-tools already installed \(because you're using Enmap, you have those already!\) we can just `npm i @joshdb/sqlite` or `yarn add @joshdb/sqlite` to add it.

 With those 2 modules added we can continue on to the migration itself.
 DO NOT DELETE OR UNINSTALL ENMAP OR ITS DATA YET, obviously.